From Broadway TikToks to Record-Breaking

 One week 〰️ 2 million video views 〰️ 400,000 engagements 〰️ 50,000 followers 〰️

-In one week, it sparked 500,000 video views and 550+ creator-made TikToks using the audio.
+In just one week, it generated 500,000 video views and inspired over 550 creator-made TikToks using the audio.
 (Check them out!)

 We followed it up with three more industry-first strategies:

-• Launching monthly contests encouraging fan creativity tied to Beetlejuice audio.
+• Launching monthly contests encouraging fan creativity tied to Beetlejuice audio

-By the end of the week, Beetlejuice’s TikTok channel had 2M+ video views, 400k+ engagements, and 50k followers, blowing past Broadway hits Dear Evan Hansen (17k followers) and Hadestown (19k).
+By the end of the week, Beetlejuice’s TikTok had racked up over 2 million video views, 400,000+ engagements, and 50,000 followers, quickly outpacing Broadway hits like Dear Evan Hansen (17K) and Hadestown (19K).

 Next